the-reefshark/tp/docs/UserGuide.md

 Are you struggling to find an effective way to keep track of and manage the bugs you encounter while programming?

-Perhaps you're still relying on the archaic methods of pen and paper?
+Perhaps you're still relying on the archaic method of pen and paper?
 Or you cannot wrap your head around the unnecessarily complex features of existing bug trackers?

 Do you desire an offline solution that is easy to use yet powerful enough to solve all your bug management problems?
 Look no further because we have the perfect product for you.